Seats up for grabs in the May 6 municipal elections in the H-E-B area

 Term: three years

-Place 4: Michael Boyter.
+Place 4: Michael Boyter (i).
 He was appointed Jan.
 10 to finish the term of Steve Farco, who resigned for health reasons.

 Euless City Council